TensorCruncher/animal-image-search/README.md

 * Dataset contains some duplicates which need to be removed.

 * OpenClip with ViT-B-32 model and laion2b_s34b_b79k weights work alright for basic queries, but fails to understand more abstract queries.
-For example, “Big wild cat / Big orange cat” returns images of cats and not tigers.
-Using a larger model might help in this regard by embedding images and text in a richer embedding space.
+For example, “Tiger food” returns images of tigers and not deers etc. Using a larger model might help in this regard by embedding images and text in a richer embedding space.

 * BLIP model appears to repeat last word in caption sometimes.
 Needs investigation.
 BLIP2 might provide better captions at the cost of being slower on CPU.